quinncnl/docker-nginx-http3/README.md

 ![GitHub](https://img.shields.io/github/license/patrikjuvonen/docker-nginx-http3)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-Alpine Linux image with nginx `1.19.8` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, brotli, NJS, Cookie-Flag, headers support.
+Alpine Linux image with nginx `1.19.8` (mainline) with HTTP/3 (QUIC), TLSv1.3, 0-RTT, brotli, NJS, Cookie-Flag, headers, SpiderLabs ModSecurity with coreruleset and BoringSSL with OCSP support.
 All built on the bleeding edge.
 Built on the edge, for the edge.

 This is a fork of [ranadeeppolavarapu/docker-nginx-http3](https://github.com/ranadeeppolavarapu/docker-nginx-http3).
 Thanks to him for doing the ground work.

-In this fork:
+Special in this fork:

 - [ModSecurity for nginx](https://github.com/SpiderLabs/ModSecurity-nginx) (SpiderLabs) with [coreruleset](https://github.com/coreruleset/coreruleset/)
 - BoringSSL OCSP enabled with [kn007/patch](https://github.com/kn007/patch/)
 - Removed nginx debug build

-HTTP/3 support provided from the smart people at [CloudFlare](https://cloudflare.com) with the [cloudflare/quiche](https://github.com/cloudflare/quiche) project.
+HTTP/3 support provided from the smart people at [Cloudflare](https://cloudflare.com) with the [cloudflare/quiche](https://github.com/cloudflare/quiche) project.

 Images for this are available on [Docker Hub](https://hub.docker.com/r/patrikjuvonen/docker-nginx-http3).